ReactiveX/rxdart/README.md

 RxDart adds functionality from the reactive extensions specification on top of it.

-RxDart does not provide its own Observable class as a replacement for Dart Streams.
-Rather, it provides a number of additional Stream classes, operators (extension methods on the Stream class), and Subjects.
+RxDart does not provide its Observable class as a replacement for Dart Streams.
+Instead, it offers several additional Stream classes, operators (extension methods on the Stream class), and Subjects.

-If you are familiar with Observables from other languages, please see [the Rx Observables vs Dart Streams comparison chart](#rx-observables-vs-dart-streams) for notable distinctions between the two.
+If you are familiar with Observables from other languages, please see [the Rx Observables vs. Dart Streams comparison chart](#rx-observables-vs-dart-streams) for notable distinctions between the two.

 ## Upgrading from RxDart 0.22.x to 0.23.x